RamyPoe/MultiplayerTag-Java/README.md

-#### Online Mutliplayer game using authoritative server model.
+#### Online Multiplayer game using authoritative server model.
 Can handle concurrent games with an encrypted Login/Signup system and user queueing functionality.

 ___